The Cost interface

 Before you begin

 During deployment, an Organization Administrator (Org Admin) is created by Aconex and provided with a username.
-The Org Admin will then receive an email asking them to read and agree to Aconex Connected Cost’s terms of service.
-From there, they’ll create their own password and begin adding additional users to their organization’s instance of Aconex Connected Cost.
+The Org Admin is then sent an email asking them to read and agree to Aconex Cost’s terms of service.
+From there, they can create their own password and begin adding additional users to their organization’s Cost instance.

-Once Aconex Connected Cost is deployed for your company, simply access it via your regular Aconex login and password.
+Once Cost has been deployed for your company, you can access it via your regular Aconex login and password.

 - Navigation Pane.